Now accepting applications for Summer 2024!

 A typical summer internship lasts 8 to 10 weeks with a minimum requirement of 8 weeks.
 The internship begins in late May or early June and ends in August or September, but exact dates depend on the student's and the mentor's schedules.

 COVID-19 UPDATE: Our priority is the safety of our staff, trainees, and communities.
-Thus, this year’s NIH Summer Internship Program will be entirely virtual.
-Updates and additional information regarding the NIH Summer Internship Program 2021 can be found on the NIH SIP website, and questions about internships in DCEG may be directed to our Summer Internship Coordinator, Ms. Diane Wigfield.
+Updates and additional information regarding the NIH Summer Internship Program 2023 can be found on the NIH SIP website, and questions about internships in DCEG may be directed to our Summer Internship Coordinator, Ms. Diane Wigfield.

 How to Apply

 Thank you for your interest in our summer program.
-The application process for summer 2021 is now closed.
-Please check this page in mid-November to learn about the summer internship program for 2022.
+The application process for summer 2024 is now open.

 NIH training programs welcome applications from all qualified individuals.
 The NIH does not discriminate based on race, color, religion, sex, national origin, disability, age, genetic make-up, gender identity, or sexual orientation.